 London, 1921.
 Florence Cathcart has written a book ‘Seeing Through Ghosts’, which debunks the existence of ghosts.
 She works with the police, exposing fraudulent mediums.
 She then receives a visit from Robert Mallory, a teacher at the Rookford boys’ boarding school in Cumbria.
 He begs her to investigate the reports of the ghost of a boy at the house, who always manages to mysteriously appear in the school photo, and has now seemingly caused the death of another boy.
 Florence agrees to travel to Rookford to conduct an investigation.
 She reveals the activities to be a mundane prank played by boys and one of the masters.
 However, as the boys depart for the holidays, Florence becomes not so sure of her initial assessment and decides to stay on to investigate further.
 Incidents occur, leading her to believe that the school may be genuinely haunted.
 As the hauntings become more sinister and personal in nature, everything is not as clear as it appears to be.

 The Awakening – no relation to the Charlton Heston mummy film The Awakening (1980) and some twenty other films with a similar title – is a ghost story that has garnered a reasonable degree of acclaim.
-It is a debut feature for British director Nick Murphy, who was previously a director of documentaries and episodes of documentary series for the BBC and subsequently made the crime film Blood (2012).
+It is a debut feature for British director Nick Murphy, who was previously a director of documentaries and episodes of documentary series for the BBC and subsequently made the crime film Blood (2012) and the tv mini-series adaptation of A Christmas Carol (2019).
 His co-writer is Stephen Volk, a British writer who has delivered a number of genre scripts with the likes of Gothic (1986), The Kiss (1988), The Guardian (1990), Ghostwatch (1992), Superstition (2001) and Octane (2003), as well as created the tv series Afterlife (2005-6) and the mini-series Midwinter of the Spirit (2015).

 The Awakening is a ghost story in the classic British tradition, using the genre’s preference for a Victorian/Edwardian setting.
 This exact same is something that was also tapped by the recent The Woman in Black (2012) with disappointing results.
 Indeed, The Awakening promptly proves to have more in the way of finely crafted atmosphere within its first few moments than there was in all of The Woman in Black.
 The film opens on what would appear to be a spiritualist seance, which Nick Murphy delivers with decidedly haunted effect, before the film abruptly throws everything on its head and exposes this as a fake medium ring.
 This immediately pushes The Awakening into a certain story arc that has been employed by a number of other haunted house/paranormal investigator films of recent – 1408 (2007), The Reaping (2007), Book of Blood (2009), Grave Encounters (2011) and Red Lights (2012) – wherein an investigator comes up against real phenomena that challenges their scepticism.